 Written Reprimand: The student is given written warning that any further misconduct may result in more severe disciplinary action.
-Letters of reprimand may be initiated by the Chief Judicial Officer or designee.
+The Chief Student Conduct Officer or designee may initiate letters of reprimand.

-Restitution: The student is required to make payment to the College or to other persons, groups, or organizations for damages incurred as a result of a violation of College regulations.
+Restitution: The student is required to make payment to the College or to other persons, groups, or organizations for damages incurred because of a violation of College regulations.
+Restitution charges are reimbursements to the College persons and should not be confused with fines.